 Skip to content

-This chapter illustrates the compilation pipeline for *.ts/*.js files (non-.vue) in VuReact.
+This chapter demonstrates the compilation path of *.ts/*.js (non-.vue) files in VuReact.

 1. Applicable Scenarios